Single qubit quantum secret sharing with improved security: The security analysis

 Totally, even if $R_{k}$ applies the cheating action in all the $n$ runs, the maximum number of runs in which he can announce the cheating action as a class $X$ or $Y$ action is

 Therefore, after $R_{k}$ finishes applying all the actions (either honest or cheating ones) on the $n$ qubits in step (II), the major part of the $n$-bit string $c_{k}$ which he can announce in step (III) is already determined.
 Only $n^{\prime }$ bits at the most can be altered between $0$\ and $1$ by $ R_{k}$\ according to the announcement of $R_{a}$\ and $R_{b}$, while the other bits have to be announced honestly or announced as $1$.
-Since it is suggested in the protocol to choose $d>n[1-4w^{2}/(3n^{2}-2nw+3w^{2})]$, from the above equations it can be verified that $d>n^{\prime }$.
-According to the property of the binary linear $(n,k,d)$-code $C$ \cite{code}, altering less than $d$ bits of a codeword will not result in another codeword since the distance between any codewords is not less than $d$, except with a trivial probability.
-Therefore, among all the possible strings which can be obtained by altering no more than $n^{\prime }$ bits of $c_{k}$ , only those less than $1/\binom{n-n^{\prime }/2}{n^{\prime }/2}$ portion are valid codewords from $C$.
-Note that, which string is the one that can finally be announced by $R_{k}$ is determined by the position of the runs in which $R_{a}$\ or $R_{b}$ announced either $c_{ai}=0\ $or $c_{bi}=0$ before $ R_{k}$ announces $c_{ki}$.
-Due to the random order of the announcement, $ R_{k}$ will generally not be so lucky that the final string which he can announce happens to be a valid codeword while has also the weight $w$ exactly, except with a probability which can be made arbitrarily small by increasing $n$.
-Thus $R_{k}$ cannot pass security check 1 by altering $ n^{\prime }$ bits of $c_{k}$.
+In general, a codeword of a binary linear $(n,l,d)$-code $C$ can be identified if $l$ or $ n-d$ bits are revealed, and $l\leq n-d$\ holds for any non-trivial binary linear code \cite{note}.
+Therefore we can take $l^{\prime }=l$ in Eq. (\ref {n'}).
+Since it is suggested in the protocol to choose $ d>n-w^{2}/n-l/4-lw/(2n)+3lw^{2}/(4n^{2})$, we have $d>n^{\prime }$.
+Note that the distance between any codewords of code $C$ is not less than $d$, altering less than $d$ bits of a codeword will not result in another codeword.
+Therefore, among all the possible strings which can be obtained by altering no more than $n^{\prime }$ bits of $c_{k}$, only those less than $ 1/\left(